ALSETLab/CCTA-OpenIPSL/QuickstartGuides/Quickstart-WSM.md

 If validation or simulation fail for either of the listed examples above, you must likely do not have loaded the Modelica Standard Library version 4.0.0.
 To fix this, go to the `Class Browser` and under `Libraries` right click on `Modelica`.
 In the pop-up context menu that appears, go to `Version` and select `4.0.0`, as shown in the figure below.
   ![Fix MSL Issue](../Assets/img/wsm/wsm_msl_v4.png).

-### Simulating a Model
+### C. Simulating a Model
 Any of the models that have been validated can be simulated.

-  9. Go back to the `C0_8cycles` model in Step 7 and validate it again.
+  10. Go back to the `C0_8cycles` model and validate it again.
 After validation, go to the the top of the toolbar and click on the `Simulate Class` button:
   ![WSM Simulate](../Assets/img/wsm/wsm_11_simulate.png).
   10. This will launch WSM's `Simulation Center`, generate the code for the model, compile it and run the simulation.
 If successfull, the `Simulation Log` will display the simulation statistics.
 Furthermore, you can plot the simulation results and zoom-in to a region of interest as shown below.
 See more on how to use the features of Simulation Center [here](https://reference.wolfram.com/system-modeler/U.serGuide/SimulationCenter.html)
     ![Example 1](../Assets/img/wsm/wsm_07_example1_result.png)